Protect Your Computer and Laptop

 The good news is that just reading an email message in plain text won’t let a virus loose in your computer.
 The bad news is opening an executable file attachment, such as an encoded program file or a Word document containing macros, can infect your computer.

 The best advice is to never open an attachment sent in an email from an unknown or suspicious sender.
-Investing in a reliable security package with email scanning is another defense against email viruses.
+Investing in a reliable security package with email scanning is another defence against email viruses.